Benefit rates 2025-26

 Some welfare benefits have changed over the past few years.
 Find out how they've changed and if this affects you.

-If you’ve reached State Pension age, you may not be affected unless you're a couple and your partner is below this age.
-New claims for Pension Credit can normally only be made if both partners in a couple are over State Pension age.
-If they're already receiving Pension Credit, couples with only one partner over State Pension age can continue to claim it.
+If you’ve reached State Pension age, you won't be affected unless you're a couple and your partner is below this age.
+This is because claims for Pension Credit can normally only be made if both partners in a couple are over State Pension age.

-Support for Mortgage Interest (SMI) pays towards the interest on a mortgage or other eligible home improvement loans.
+Support for Mortgage Interest (SMI) provides loans that pay towards the interest on a mortgage or other eligible home improvement loan.

-SMI loans were introduced on 6 April 2018.
 If you claim SMI, it may not pay all of your interest and won't pay towards capital repayments.
 This means you might also need to make an additional payment.
-The loan is voluntary and you have the choice to accept it or not.
+The loan is voluntary and it's usually repaid with interest if you die or sell your home.

 Housing Benefit is reduced if you're considered to have more bedrooms than you need in your home.
 This is sometimes referred to as the 'bedroom tax'.